AvijitBag07/inlinePTX_codePin/guided_inlinePTX_codepin/README.md

 ## Key Implementation Details
 This sample demonstrates the migration of the following prominent codePin feature:

-Instrumentation APIs are as below:
+**Instrumentation APIs are as below:**
-- get_ptr_size_map()[var] =size: Initialize the variable size for which log has to be captured.
+- get_ptr_size_map()[var] =size: Initialize the variable size for which the log has to be captured.

 - gen_prolog_API_CP (): Instrumentation function that generates a prologue for a specific code segment.
 It prepares the environment for the instrumented code and logs the start of an operation.

 - gen_epilog_API_CP(): Instrumentation function that generates an epilogue for a specific code segment.
 It finalizes the environment for the instrumented code and logs the completion of an operation

 > **Note**: For more information on how to use the Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).